vipulnaik/diet-exercise-health/notes/2023-activity-tracker.md

 In the late afternoon, I made a multi-stop trip.
 My stops included the post office, the bank, and a photo studio, after which I did food purchases recorded [here](../sql/food_purchases.sql).

+## Wednesday November 22

+In the afternoon and evening, I made a trip to San Francisco.
+I first took BART from Ashby to Powell Street, from where I went to the Westfield mall right next to the Powell Street station.
+After that, I walked over to the UCSF Helen Diller Medical Center at 400 Parnassus Avenue.
+From there, I walked to Pakwan, placed a takeout order, waited for it to be ready, then picked it up and walked to the 16th Street Mission BART.
+From there, I took a train to Ashby.